African women in engineering: Southern Africa

 Naadiya Moosajee was born in South Africa in 1984 and earned her bachelor's degree in Civil Engineering and master's degree in Transportation Engineering from the University of Cape Town.
 She later studied at the University of Edinburgh, earning her master's degree in business administration.
 Early in her career, she was hired to coordinate transportation for VIP and Media members for the 2010 FIFA World Cup.
 She was appointed as a global leadership fellow by Youth Action Network and spent the next few years as a Pegasys Strategy and Development consultant.
 In 2016, she co-founded WomHub, an innovative company supporting high-growth female founders in STEM through their imagineering labs, co-working space, and fund.
 WomHub contributes to a more inclusive technological future by advancing AI and Cyber Security.
 That year, she co-funded Turkish Treasures, which owns several high-end Turkish restaurants in Cape Town.
 Also, in 2016, she began her role at the World Economic Forum as Global Shaper.

+Donna Auguste is an African entrepreneur, philanthropist, and computer scientist.
+She was the founder of Freshwater Software in 1996, a company that provided tools that help them enhance their presence on the Internet (citation).
+She was the CEO of the company until she sold Freshwater in 2000.
+She studied at University of California at Berkeley and earned a bachelor's degree in electrical engineering and computer science.
+She became the first African American woman in the PhD program at Carnegie Mellon University.
+Auguste has a background in computer science has many technologies related careers, as well as philanthropic.
+She founded Leave a Little Room foundation, which provides housing, electricity, and vaccinations to low-income families around the world.